Soccer-Germany crash out of World Cup despite 4-2 win over Costa Rica | Sports-Games

 Germany finished third in the standings, behind Spain on goal difference, with Japan top following their 2-1 win over the Spaniards.
 The result left Japan facing Croatia in the last 16 while Spain will face Morocco.

-On a night of unrelenting drama in the desert near Doha, the Germans struck first with Serge Gnabry in the 10th minute but saw the Central Americans score twice with Yeltsin Tejeda and Juan Pablo Vargas before a Kai Havertz brace put them back in front.
+On a night of unrelenting drama in the desert near Doha, the Germans struck first with Serge Gnabry in the 10th minute but saw the Central Americans score twice with Yeltsin Tejeda and a Manuel Neuer own goal before a Kai Havertz brace put them back in front.
 Fellow substitute Niclas Fuellkrug added a fourth in stoppage time but it could do nothing to prevent their elimination as Spain advanced with a superior goal difference.

+"We wanted to score three or four goals in the first half but then we made mistakes.
+If we had converted those chances, 16 of them.
+But the tournament was not decided today for us.
+We did not have any efficiency at this tournament and that is why we were eliminated" They were teetering on the brink of elimination going into the game after losing their opening group match to Japan and then snatching a 1-1 draw against Spain.

 Needing only victory to avoid a repeat of their shock 2018 World Cup first round exit, Germany, with seven Bayern Munich players in their line-up, charged forward from the start in search of an early goal to settle their nerves.
-Jamal Musiala cut from left into the box and tested keeper Keylor Navas with a low drive in the second minute.

-It was one-way traffic initially and unmarked Thomas Mueller should have done much better when he was picked out by Joshua Kimmich but could not keep his header on target.
-Gnabry, however, scored with his glancing header in the 10th minute to put the four-time champions in front.

-Costa Rica, who required at least a point to have a chance to progress, rarely crossed into the German half, with only about 25% possession in the first 45 minutes.
-Germany were eager to make amends for their bad tournament start with teenager Musiala repeatedly taking on the entire Costa Rican defence.
+ONE-WAY TRAFFIC

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)